-Appendix A - Structure of the programme
+Appendix A - Structure of the programmes

-New modules, the Programme Director deems relevant and appropriate to develop for the programme, may be introduced throughout the course of year.
+New modules that the Programme Director deems relevant and appropriate to develop for the programme, may be introduced throughout the course of year.

-A outline of the module syllabus is provided in Appendix C and further information can be found on the CISD course page.
+An outline of the module syllabus is provided in Appendix C and further information can be found on the CISD courses page.